 Is March too early to plant grass seed?

 March is too early to plant most grass seeds.
 Unless you live in a warm region, temperatures will be too low at this time of year.
-Be sure to wait until daily temperatures average around 80 degrees Fahrenheit to plant grass.
+Be sure to wait until daily temperatures average around 80°F to plant warm-season grass and 50–65°F for cool-season grass.

 Can you plant grass seed too early in the spring?

 Yes, you can plant grass seed too early in the spring.
 Planting too early in the spring can cause poor germination, which harms the growing seeds.
-As such, wait for the air and soil temperature to warm up enough to plant your grass seed.
+Wait for the air and soil temperature to warm up enough to plant your grass seed.
+Each grass is different, so check labels for specifics.

 What month is best to put grass seed down?

-The best month to put grass seed down depends on the type of grass you have.
+The best month to put grass seed down depends on the type of grass you have and where you live.
 The best time to plant grass seed for cool-season grasses is in early fall or around September.
-For warm-season grasses, late spring or early summer is the optimal time.
+For warm-season grasses, late spring or early summer (May to June) is the optimal time.

 Can you plant grass seed in the fall to get it to grow in the spring?